What is Hoarding Disorder?

 - Focus on the positive aspects of change, rather than the negative results of hoarding.
 Help your loved one to remember the benefits of controlling their hoarding behavior.
 Remind them of how they can reach their goals (an improved social life, better family relationships, etc.) if they work on changing their behaviors.

 Many people with hoarding disorder also suffer from other brain and mental health-related issues, a condition called co-morbidity.
 Here are a few of the disorders commonly associated with HD:

 Hoarding Disorder Brain Science

-Neuroscientists don’t yet know exactly what brain functions underlie hoarding behavior, but there is evidence that hoarders’ brains do behave differently than those of healthy individuals.
+Neuroscientists don’t yet know exactly what brain functions underlie hoarding behavior, but there is evidence that hoarders’ brains behave differently than healthy individuals.
 One study used functional magnetic resonance imaging (fMRI) to compare brain activity in hoarders, people with non-hoarding OCD, and healthy individuals.
 The hoarders showed unusual activity in the anterior cingulate cortex, a part of the brain involved in decision-making.
-The activity was especially pronounced when the hoarders were asked to make decisions about items they owned, and the level of activity was directly correlated to the severity of the participants’ hoarding behavior.
+The activity was especially pronounced when the hoarders were asked to make decisions about items they owned.
+In addition, the activity level was directly correlated to the severity of the participants’ hoarding behavior.

 Scientists don’t fully understand the function of the anterior cingulate cortex, and its role in the development of hoarding behavior is unclear.
-However, the identification of a unique pattern of brain activity in hoarding disorder is an important step toward developing more effective treatments.
+However, identifying a unique pattern of brain activity in hoarding disorder is an important step toward developing more effective treatments.